 To strengthen the security of your account, you can set up 2-step verification (also known as 2-factor authentication or 2FA) as explained in Use 2-step verification to strengthen account security.
 Once you set up 2-step verification, you are required to enter a verification code in addition to your Adobe account before you enter your Adobe ID password.
-You can receive the verification code on your mobile number or on your email address.
+You can receive the verification code on your mobile number or at your email address.
 You can also set up an authenticator app, such as Adobe Authenticator or Google Authenticator, to generate a verification code.